vije1711/Pihu_Math/README.md

 Select your desired operations and specify the number of questions, then start the exam.
 The app now adapts difficulty dynamically per operation.
 Past sessions are analyzed to classify questions as **Easy**, **Medium**, or **Hard**, and quizzes mix these levels automatically.
 Available modes include basic arithmetic, fractions, prime factorization, HCF and the new **LCM** practice.
 After completion you can save a PDF report summarizing your results.
 A checkbox labeled **Factors & Prime Count** enables quiz questions that ask how many factors a given number has, reporting whether it is prime or composite.

+Difficulty for every topic evolves using your accuracy, average attempts and the time taken.
+Scores rise when accuracy stays above 80% with quick answers, but fall when accuracy dips below 60% and attempts or time grow large.
+This adaptive system now covers fractions, factor questions, prime factorization, HCF and LCM as well as the four basic operations.

 Multiplication problems begin with a slightly softer difficulty score so early sessions use smaller numbers until performance improves.

 After every quiz the app updates a single workbook named `AllSessions.xlsx` in the output folder.
 It contains a cumulative `Log` sheet, an `Index` sheet linking to each session's summary, and one `Summary_<number>` sheet per session.